Information security with a system

 Is the ISO 27001 certification suitable for my company?

-Annex A of ISO 27001, which is to be used in connection with section 6.1.3 based on company-specific risk analyses, is particularly valuable in practice.
-The information security controls listed in Annex A are drawn from and aligned with the measures listed in the current ISO 27002, Sections 5 to 8.
+The importance of Annex A of ISO 27001, paired with section 6.1.3 based on company-specific risk analyses, cannot be overstated.
+The information security controls detailed in Annex A are sourced from ISO 27002, Sections 5 through 8.

-Previously, Annex A of ISO/IEC 27001:2013 included a total of 114 controls to address information security risks, split into 14 sections and 35 control objectives.
-In the new ISO/IEC 27001:2022-10, Annex A now contains 93 controls on relevant security aspects, which are assigned to 4 topic areas.
+Previously, Annex A included a total of 114 controls, addressing information security risks and was divided into 14 sections with 35 control objectives.
+In the updated ISO/IEC 27001:2022, Annex A now features 93 controls that relate to critical security aspects, categorized into four topic areas.

 The consistent alignment of company processes with ISO 27001 has been proven to lead to several benefits: